Fito Páez

+Rodolfo "Fito" Páez ([ˈfito ˈpaes]; born 13 March 1963) is an Argentine Latin rock musician and filmmaker.
+A former member of the Trova Rosarina, he is dubbed the "Troubadour of Argentine rock" and is considered an important figure in the genre and in Latin music.

 Biography

 Early career

-Paez was born in Rosario, Santa Fe Province; his real name is Rodolfo Paez, like his father.
-When he was a child people called him "Rodolfito" (in Spanish, an affectionate form of "Rodolfo") to distinguish him from his father.
-With the passage of time, this nickname became just "Fito", and that is where his stage name came from.
+Páez was born in Rosario, Santa Fe; his real name is Rodolfo Páez, like his father.
+When he was a child, people called him "Rodolfito" (in Spanish, the diminutive of masculine names is formed by adding "ito") to distinguish him from Rodolfo, his father.
+With time, Rodolfito became just "Fito," and that is where his stage name came from.

-He formed Staff, his first band when he was 13.
+He formed Staff, his first band, when he was 13.
 In 1977, he played in El Banquete with Rubén Goldín and Jorge Llonch.
 He began to perform solo in pubs the following year.

-Straight out of high school, he began touring with several bands and soon after that produced his first solo album, Del '63, which was released in 1984.
-It was promoted first in his home town, but later earned attention in Buenos Aires.
+Straight out of high school, he began touring with several bands and, soon after that, produced his first solo album, Del '63, which was released in 1984.
+It was promoted first in his hometown but later earned attention in Buenos Aires.
 The recording was put together with the help of some of Argentina's most prominent musicians, including Daniel Wirtz, Fabián Gallardo, Tweety González and Paul Dourge.

-The disc won him critical acclaim as a songwriter and helped lead to future projects, including a 1985 album, Giros.
+The record won him critical acclaim as a songwriter and helped lead to future projects, including a 1985 album, Giros.
 The demo of that album earned him the praise of Luis Alberto Spinetta, as well as a partnership – Paez's next album, 1986's La La La was a duet with Spinetta.
 The duo supported that album with a tour that reached all the way to Santiago, Chile.
 The same year, he participated in the Thousand Days of Democracy festival.

 His 1987 recording, Ciudad de Pobres Corazones, marked a dark, political turn for his work.
-It was dedicated to the memory of his aunt and grandmother, who were assassinated in Rosario.
+It was dedicated to the memory of his aunt and grandmother, who were murdered in Rosario.
 Páez got his first taste of production work with Ey!, which was released in 1988.
 Recorded in New York City and Havana, it also showcased many musicians with whom he had worked previously.